levmichael/saphon/Checklist.md

 ##Phonotactics##

-Phonotactic information should be added according to the conventions establish in [PhonotacticDataConventions.md](https://github.com/whdc/saphon/blob/master/PhonotacticDataConventions.md)
+Phonotactic information should be added according to the conventions established in [PhonotacticDataConventions.md](https://github.com/whdc/saphon/blob/master/PhonotacticDataConventions.md)